-Alzheimer Disease; Axons; Blood-Brain Barrier; Cerebrovascular Circulation; Microscopy; Nerve Fibers, Myelinated; Neuroglia; Neuronal Plasticity; Regional Blood Flow; Neurodegenerative Diseases
+Alzheimer Disease; Astrocytes; Axons; Blood-Brain Barrier; Capillaries; Cerebrovascular Circulation; Microscopy; Nerve Fibers, Myelinated; Neuronal Plasticity; Regional Blood Flow; Microglia; Neurodegenerative Diseases; Pericytes

-The dynamics and logic of neuro-glio-vascular interactions in health and diseaseThe overall goal of our laboratory is to uncover rules that govern the complex interactions between all brain cell types in their unperturbed in vivo environment and to determine how these dynamic cell-cell interactions are disrupted in a variety of disease states.We utilize high-resolution cellular imaging in vivo and fixed tissues of single cells and small clusters of interacting cells combined with novel optical sensors of cellular physiology, optogenetics, chemogenetics, genome editing techniques.
-Our studies tend to be exploratory, hypothesis generating and technique-development oriented.
-Because of this approach, our results take us in different directions such that projects in the lab can have a neuronal, glial or vascular focus and may be directed towards understanding normal physiology or neuropathology.
+The dynamics and logic of neuro-glio-vascular interactions in health and diseaseThe overall goal of our laboratory is to uncover rules that govern the complex interactions between all brain cell types in their unperturbed in vivo environment and to determine how these dynamic cell-cell interactions are disrupted in a variety of disease states.We utilize high-resolution cellular imaging in vivo and fixed tissues of single cells and small clusters of interacting cells combined with novel optical sensors of cellular physiology, optogenetics, chemogenetics, genome editing techniques and methods that we develop for improving the capacity to visualize and manipulate individual cells in their native environment.
+Our approach tends to be exploratory and hypothesis generating and thus, our results can take us in different directions such that projects in the lab can have a neuronal, glial or vascular focus and may be directed towards understanding normal physiology or neuropathology.

 Extensive Research Description